-One of the things that differentiate REITs from ordinary corporations is that Congress made them exempt from corporate taxes provided several strict conditions are met, the most relevant of which is the distribution of at least 90% of all of the profits in the form of cash dividends to stockholders.
+A real estate investment trust (REIT) is a special type of corporation focused on acquiring and managing real estate and real estate-related assets.
+One of the things that differentiate REITs from ordinary corporations is that they are exempt from corporate taxes, provided several strict conditions are met.
+For instance, they're required to distribute at least 90% of all of the profits in the form of cash dividends to stockholders.

 Just as stocks in different industries and sectors have different risk characteristics, REITs vary significantly depending on the type of real estate project in which they specialize.